 Current work includes:

-1. Inference and prediction of the environmental state by organisms.
+1. Inference and anticipation of the environmental state by organisms

 3. Disordered non-linear mechanics, origami and problems of control.

 Openings: If you are interested in working on such themes as a postdoc, graduate student or undergrad, contact email@example.com.

 1/11/2017: Weishun's poster (with David Schwab, Northwestern) accepted at Cosyne.

 6/14/2016: Alexandra Carruthers arrives.

 5/26/2016 : Weishun Zhong arrives.

 5/19/2016 : Workshop on Aging and Failure in biology @ Harvard

 4/14/2016 : FNANO 16 (Foundations of Nanoscience), Snowbird, UT